-storage of results, and have no associated LCC EventIDs, nor create any network traffic.
+storage of results, and have no associated LCC EventIDs, nor do they create any network traffic.

 There are 128 possible input (I) variables and 128 possible output (Q) variables available on the Tower LCC+Q. These are grouped together 8 at a time simply for naming convenience.
+They are actually stored as blocks of 16 bytes.

 On PLC equipment the numbering corresponds to actual input and output lines, but that would be very limiting in our event driven environment where events can be to/from anyplace in the network, not just physical I/O lines on a single node.

-In addition to the I and Q variables, we have also added 'Y' and 'Z'
+In addition to the I and O variables, we have also added 'Y' and 'Z'